La Terraza de Solecio Rooftop Bar: Quiet Cocktails in Malaga's Old Town

 Seating options:

-- High tables for drinks with a view
+• High tables for drinks along the railing

 How to Make a Reservation